 The National Curriculum sets out the statutory requirements for what must be taught by the end of each key stage (Year 4 for Lower Key Stage 2 and Year 6 for Upper Key Stage 2).
 The school builds on these requirements in order that pupils have access to a wide curriculum with opportunities to develop their talents and discover new ones.
 Curriculum overviews are shared with parents each term and are available for download on our website.
-Further information about curriculum progression can be found on our website (curriculum).
+We are also developing a new system of assessment for each subject area - the What I Need to Know (WINKS) documents for reading, writing and maths are already in use in school and have been shared with parents (school website: key information/curriculum).